-Can shopping for a loan have an effect on my credit?
+What effect will shopping for an auto loan have on my credit?

-For specific types of loans -- auto, mortgage, and student loans - credit scoring models are also designed to take shopping for a loan into account.
-Let’s say you are looking around for an auto loan and you authorize five lenders to check your credit score.
-All those credit checks -- the industry calls them “inquiries” – should either count as zero or one inquiry, if the inquiries are made in a short period such as fourteen days.
-If you shop for a mortgage loan at the same time you are shopping for an auto loan, the shopping you do for those two loans should count as two inquiries.
+For example, let's say you are looking around for an auto loan and you authorize five lenders to check your credit score(s) within a 14 day time span.
+All those inquiries should count as one inquiry.
+If you shop for a mortgage loan at the same time you are shopping for an auto loan, the shopping you do for those two loans should count as two separate inquiries.

-But don't worry about all those promotional offers for credit cards impacting your credit score.
-Those promotional inquiries do not count against your credit score.
+And don't worry about all those promotional offers for credit cards impacting your credit score(s).
+These promotional offers do not affect your credit score(s).